-Any profits from Student Store sales or other fundraising activities shall be credited to the Student Activity Fund.
-Yearly profits will be made available to each grade level as needed.
+Any profits from Student Store sales or other fundraising activities shall be credited to the Student Activity Fund (unless it is a fundraiser for a specific CMS group/team).
+Yearly profits will be made available for school-wide purchases as needed.